general terms and conditions for addo sign

 This requirement stipulates that twoday must have security for the signer’s identity. twoday provides different authentication methods, such as NemID, SMS code or SITHS to authenticate the signer's identity and demonstrate proof of signing.
 To further increase security, when a customer uses NemID, the unique PID (Personal Identifier) is also printed on the document, assuring that the signer’s certificate is cryptographically bound to the document.

 The signed document will always be blocked from further changes regardless of the signing method and is supplied with a timestamp with a certificate from GlobalSign.
 All cryptographically signing proofs are embedded in the PDF, enabling all parties to validate the signing in the future.
 In Norway and Sweden, BankID is the most widely used solution, and in Denmark, NemID is the most secure way of assigning a digital signature to a physical person.
-These signing methods are all supported by Addo Sign.
+These signing methods are all supported by Addo Sign (the Solution).

-Addo Sign is designed to keep the customer's documents secure and to prevent tampering with the documents.
+Addo Sign (the Solution) is designed to keep the customers’ documents secure and to prevent tampering with the documents.
 If the document changes after signing, the digital signature is invalidated and the one who opens the document is notified.
 When a document is signed, a unique Addo Sign identification number is printed on the document and a “checksum” is created based on the document content including the unique identification number.

 sub-appendix C – list of sub-processors